MatrixDevelopment-GH/.github/profile/README.md

     </div>
     <div>
       <h2>Welcome!</h2>
-      <h4>Welcome to the Matrix Development Github organization!</h4>
+      <h4>Welcome to the Matrix Development Github organization!
+On this site, everything regarding the development aspect to our group will be featured.
+This will consist of our Discord bots, our API, our Pygame project, and every other development related product we come up with that'll be released to the public.</h4>
       <h2>About Us</h2>
       We're a small group of developers inspired by our love for programming and pride ourselves on the things we can do in order to make a difference across the world.
-We strive on becoming a popular development group, not for the money but for the reputation it can bring us and the opportunities we can earn</p>
+We strive on becoming a popular development group, not for the money but for the reputation it can bring us and the opportunities we can earn.</p>
     <h2>Check us out!</h2>
       There are tons of things to do if you plan on learning more about us.
 You can check out all of our websites to find out what kind of group we are.
 Almost everything about us is on our documentation site.
 You can join our Discord server for updates on our products, to contact us, and more.
 We're mainly a discord-based development group so as of right now our entire operation is on Discord including our products.
     </div>